elba7r/system-v9/erpnext/docs/user/manual/en/setting-up/articles/naming-series-current-value.md

 Let's assume we find that actual Current Value for Item price is 22, then you go Naming Series, and set Current Value for the Prefix/Series of Item Price to 22, and Update Series Number.

-These instructions is applicable for all the documents in ERPNext for which user can customize Series and its Current Value.
+These instructions is applicable for all the documents in Revalue ERP for which user can customize Series and its Current Value.

 Let's consider another scenario to learn this better.
 On assigning a document to another user, error message says: